josephmisiti/awesome-machine-learning/README.md

 * [Warp-CTC](https://github.com/baidu-research/warp-ctc) - A fast parallel implementation of Connectionist Temporal Classification (CTC), on both CPU and GPU.
 * [XGBoost](https://github.com/dmlc/xgboost) - A parallelized optimized general purpose gradient boosting library.
 * [LKYDeepNN](https://github.com/mosdeo/LKYDeepNN) -  A header-only C++11 Neural Network library.
 Low dependency, native traditional chinese document.
+* [xLearn](https://github.com/aksnzhy/xlearn) - A high performance, easy-to-use, and scalable machine learning package, which can be used to solve large-scale machine learning problems. xLearn is especially useful for solving machine learning problems on large-scale sparse data, which is very common in Internet services such as online advertisement and recommender systems.

 <a name="cpp-nlp"></a>
 #### Natural Language Processing